Sleep Apnea Symptoms: How to Recognize the Signs Early

 h) Frequent Nighttime Urination (Nocturia)

-People with sleep apnea may find themselves waking up frequently to urinate during the night.
+People with sleep apnea may frequently wake up during the night to urinate.
 This is because changes in breathing patterns and oxygen levels affect hormone levels that regulate fluid balance.

 i) Insomnia or Restless Sleep